AbnormalDistributions/landsat8_scene_calculator/README.md

 | Bathymetric Composite                      | Bands: 4, 3, 1                                        |

 # To Use:
-1. Find the aread of interest using [RemotePixel.ca](https://search.remotepixel.ca).
+1. Find the aread of interest (AOI) using [RemotePixel.ca](https://search.remotepixel.ca).
-2. Change the url to *url_base* minus the last character of the url and file extension (TODO: make it interactive)
+2. Change *url_base* to the url of the AOI minus the last character of the url and file extension (TODO: make it interactive)
 3. Run the script.

 See Resources for more information on the GeoTIFFs that are created.